Kolkata Knight Riders: 2024: Championship Victory

+2025: Record Scores and Results

+The 2025 season saw both teams exchange dominant victories.
+In their first meeting at Eden Gardens, KKR recorded an 80-run win after posting 200/6, with Venkatesh Iyer scoring 60 (29) and Vaibhav Arora taking three wickets.

+However, in the return fixture on 25 May 2025 at the Arun Jaitley Stadium in Delhi, Hyderabad achieved their biggest win over Kolkata by 110 runs.
+SRH posted a massive total of 278/3, led by Heinrich Klaasen's unbeaten 105 (39) and Travis Head's 76 (40).
+In response, Kolkata was bowled out for 168, marking their heaviest defeat in franchise history by margin of runs.

+As of May 2025, Kolkata Knight Riders lead the head-to-head record 20–10.

 Home ground

 The home venue of the Knight Riders is Eden Gardens (with the two ends of the crease called the High Court End and the Club House End).
 Owned by the Cricket Association of Bengal, it was the largest cricket stadium in India and had a seating capacity of over 90,000.
 In 2011, the stadium was renovated to meet the standards set by the International Cricket Council for the 2011 Cricket World Cup; reducing its capacity to around 68,000.
 The renovated stadium includes a new clubhouse and players' facilities, upgrading the exterior wall, cladding the existing roof structure with a new metal skin, and general infrastructure improvements.
 In 2013, two of the team's home matches were hosted by the JSCA International Cricket Stadium in Ranchi.

-Kit manufacturers and sponsors

-Multinational communications corporation Nokia was the official founding sponsor of the Kolkata Knight Riders and remained their principal sponsor until 2014.
-In 2015, Chinese mobile phone manufacturer Gionee took over as their principal sponsor and signed a three-year deal worth ₹540 million.
-In 2018, Nokia returned as the main sponsor of the Knight Riders, signing a two-year deal.
-Star Plus, Reebok, HDIL, Kit Kat, SB Nation, Doublemint, SAP AG, Asian Paints, Red FM 93.5, Seiko, U.S. Polo Assn., Uber, Philips, Dish TV, Sansui Electric, Ola Cabs, Exide, SRMB Steel, Lux Cozi, Ibibo, Sprite, Pepsi, Amul Organic, Bira 91, Royal Stag, Pocari Sweat, Sony Music India, Greenply, MoneyGram, Unacademy, Colgate, The Telegraph, Radio One and Fever 104 FM have all formerly been either co-sponsors or partners.

-In 2020 and 2021, MPL became their principal sponsor.
-In 2022, the principal sponsor of the Kolkata Knight Riders was the Esports app WinZO Sports.
-For the 2023 season, their main sponsor was the fantasy sports app MyFab11.
-As of 2024, their main shirt sponsors are Dream11 and BKT Tyres.
-They have co-sponsorship deals with Jio, Acko General Insurance, JSW Paints, Vikram Solar and Manipal Hospitals.
-They also have partnerships with Thums Up, Big Ant Studios, RR Kabel and FanCode among others.

-Reebok was the official kit supplier for the Knight Riders from 2008 to 2013.
-For 2014 and 2015, U.S. Polo Assn. manufactured kits for the team.
-In 2021, Indian apparel brand Wrogn Active became the official merchandising partner of the Knight Riders.